expo/expo/docs/pages/versions/unversioned/tutorial/image.md

 });
 ```

+> 📏 **What units are width and height in?** A useful simplification is to treat the units for numbers in styles as pixels.
+If your screen resolution is 640x480, then an image that is 320x240 will be half of the width and height.
+On the web, React Native's `width: 305` is directly translated to `305px`.
+[Learn more about pixels, if you're curious](https://medium.com/@pnowelldesign/pixel-density-demystified-a4db63ba2922).

 ## Loading images by URL

-Sometime you want to load images from some web URL rather than from your project directory.
-Let's change that up here.
+Sometimes you will want to load images from the web rather than from your project directory.
+We can replace the `logo` source for the image with something of the format `{ uri: 'http://path-to-your-image' }`:

 <SnackInline>